5 tips to cope with inflation

 4. Start investing

 The DBS report indicated growth in total investments of customers by 24.5%, outpacing the growth in expenses of 22.2% over the year.
-In a high inflationary environment, you should continue to look to investments as a means to generate higher returns above of the rate of inflation.
+In a high inflationary environment, investments can potentially generate higher returns that beat inflation.
 This will help mitigate the depreciative effects of inflation on your wealth.

 If you’ve never invested before, now is the best time to start!
-For beginners, you can consider simple methods which does not require you to stock-pick.
-One approach is to invest through a Regular Savings Plan (RSP) like the DBS Invest Saver.
+For beginners, you can consider methods which offer diversification and do not require you to stock-pick.
+One approach is to invest through a regular savings plan (RSP) like the DBS Invest Saver.

-A RSP lets you invest a fixed sum, starting from as low as S$100 monthly.
-The amount is deducted from your designated DBS account on the 15th of every month and is invested into your choice of exchange traded funds (ETFs) or unit trusts (UTs).
+A RSP lets you invest a fixed sum on a fixed date each month, starting from $100 per month.
+This amount is invested into exchange-traded funds (ETFs) and/or unit trusts of your choice.
 This helps you accumulate your investment steadily and progressively.

-With dollar-cost averaging, there is no need to time the market as you buy more units when prices are low and less units when prices are high.
-Over time, the average cost of your investment could potentially be lower versus a one-time, lump sum investment.
+This method of investing a fixed amount at regular intervals into the same investment over a period is known as dollar-cost averaging (DCA).
+This removes the need to time the market, allowing you to buy more units when prices are low and less units when prices are high.
+Over time, the average cost of your investment could potentially be lower vs a one-time, lump sum investment.

 For seasoned investors, you may be looking for investing ideas in this inflationary environment.
 According to the DBS CIO office, the listed sectors are typical beneficiaries of a rising inflation environment: